ashleybaxter/iamashley/_posts/2017-01-09-how-i-won-my-first-3-customers.markdown

 * Twitter
 * Public speaking

-I'm having a lot of fun building Jack and finding ways to win customers, but I do need a better formula.
+I'm having a lot of fun building With Jack and finding ways to win customers, but I do need a better formula.

 I'm heading to Switzerland for my birthday in a few weeks for a (working) holiday.
 One of the books I plan on reading is <a href="http://tractionbook.com/">Traction</a>.
 I'm hoping to use their three-step framework to discover the best channels for marketing Jack.